questdb/documentation/third-party-tools/embeddable.md

 The `name` is a unique name to identify this **connection**.

-- By default your **data models** will look for a **connection** called “default”, but you can supply your models with different [**data_source**](https://cube.dev/docs/reference/data-model/cube#data_source) names to support connecting different **data models** to different **connections** (simply specify the **[data_source](https://cube.dev/docs/reference/data-model/cube#data_source)** name in the model)
+- By default your **data models** will look for a **connection** called “default”, but you can supply models with different [**data_source**](https://cube.dev/docs/reference/data-model/cube#data_source) names to support connecting different **data models** to different **connections**.
+To do so , specify the **[data_source](https://cube.dev/docs/reference/data-model/cube#data_source)** name in the model.

-The `type` tells us which driver to use, in this case QuestDB.
+The `type` tells Embeddable which driver to use, in this case `questdb`.
+You can also connect multiple datasources like `postgres`, `bigquery` or `mongodb`.
 For a full list, see
 [the documentaiton](https://cube.dev/docs/product/configuration/data-sources).

-The `credentials` is a javascript object containing the necessary credentials expected by the driver:
+The `credentials` is a javascript object containing the credentials expected by the driver:

-- These are securely encrypted and only used to retrieve exactly the data you have described in your data models.
+- Credentials are securely encrypted and only used to retrieve exactly the data described in the data models.
-- We strongly encourage you to create a **read-only** database user for each connection.
+- Emeddable strongly encourages you to create a **read-only** database user for each connection.
 Embeddable will only ever read from your database, not write.

 To support connecting to different databases for prod, qa, test, etc, or to support different databases for different customers, you can assign each